Grease star Dame Olivia Newton-John dies aged 73

 “Yours from the first moment I saw you and forever!
 Your Danny, your John!”

+The soundtrack to Grease is one of the world’s best-selling albums of recorded music and features the two hit duets from Dame Olivia and Travolta: Summer Nights and You’re The One That I Want.

+The latter also ranks as one of the best-selling singles of all time.

-She is also a multi-platinum selling singer, with two singles and two albums having earned the stamp from the Recording Industry Association of America (RIAA).
+Aside from her hit role in the film, Dame Olivia is also a multi-platinum selling artist, with two singles and two albums having earned the certification from the Recording Industry Association of America (RIAA).

 Dame Olivia also represented the UK in the 1974 Eurovision Song Contest with the song Long Live Love.